Trump halts decision to allow elephant trophy imports after uproar

 In an official notice published on Friday in the Federal Register, the U.S. Fish and Wildlife Service said it had concluded that the killing of African elephants in Zimbabwe as trophies, between the dates of Jan.
 21, 2016, and Dec.
 31, 2018, “will enhance the survival of the African elephant.”

+The agency had said earlier on Friday before Trump’s tweet that “legal managed hunting” can help provide incentives to conserve wildlife and habitat and provide revenue to help conservation.

-The move, which would have reversed a policy implemented by Obama, was disclosed by Fish and Wildlife Service officials attending a meeting in Tanzania this week that was organized by a pro-trophy hunting group.
+The move was disclosed by Fish and Wildlife Service officials attending a meeting in Tanzania this week that was organized by a pro-trophy hunting group.

 The officials had said Zambia would also be covered by the change, but only Zimbabwe was mentioned in Friday’s notice.
+Zambia was mentioned in a news release issued by the government.

-ABC News reported that the Trump administration last month began granting permits for the import of trophies from the killing of lions in Zimbabwe and Zambia.
-The administration did not immediately say if the Trump’s suspension applied to animals other than elephants.
+The international affairs section of the official U.S. Fish and Wildlife Service webpage shows the agency has already begun accepting permits for imports of trophies from the hunting of lions in Zimbabwe and Zambia.

+Wildlife advocates said that move contradicts the agency’s decision last year to extend Endangered Species Act protections to African lions.
+But U.S. hunting groups and the National Rifle Association praised the recent decision on lion trophies, which they said the Trump administration issued on Oct.
+20.

 Africa’s elephant population plunged by about a fifth between 2006 and 2015 because of increased poaching for ivory, a coveted commodity used in carving and ornamental accessories in China and other parts of Asia, the International Union for Conservation of Nature said last year.